 - have little or no previous study experience at tertiary level, or

-- have completed Year 12 with a TER/ATAR lower than 75 if you wish to apply for the Bachelor of Arts, Bachelor of Business, Bachelor of Music or Bachelor of Environmental Design, or
+- have completed Year 12 with a TER/ATAR lower than 75 if you wish to apply for the Bachelor of Arts, Bachelor of Business, Bachelor of Environmental Design, or Bachelor of Science, or

-- have completed Year 12 with a TER/ATAR lower than 80 if you wish to apply for the Bachelor of Commerce, Bachelor of Science or Bachelor of Biomedical Science
+- have completed Year 12 with a TER/ATAR lower than 80 if you wish to apply for the Bachelor of Commerce or Bachelor of Biomedical Science

 You can apply through the University's usual entry pathways if you have: